 First published: 20 April 2018

-This paper examines the impact of governance on the happiness levels of citizens in Pakistan.
-Two major aspects of governance, i.e., democratic and technical governance are used for this analysis.
+This paper examines the impact of governance on the happiness of residents in a developing society.
 Governance and happiness are measured on the basis of citizen's perceptions through a survey from all over the country.
 We find a significant relationship between self perceived governance and happiness.
-Our estimates suggest that improvement in democratic and technical governance will increase happiness of the citizens.
-Results carry important implications for a developing country like Pakistan to improve government institutions and their functioning.
+Our estimates suggest that improvement in democratic and technical governance will significantly increase the happiness of the citizens.
+Results carry important implications for a developing country like Pakistan to improve governance and strengthen the democracy.

 Keywords: Democratic governance, Technical governance, Happiness, Institutions